qcuaeh/molalignlib/README.md

 ===================

 Run `./build` without arguments to build the program with the highest optimization level.
-The script accepts the following options:
+The script accepts the following options to change the optimization level:

-&ensp; -debug : Build the debug version
+&ensp; -debug : Build the debug version.
-&ensp; -rebuild : Recompile all source files from scratch
+&ensp; -rebuild : Recompile all source files from scratch.

-The executables are created in the "bin" directory and the object files are stored in the **\_build_dir** directory.
+The executables are created in the **bin** directory and the object files are stored in the **\_build_dir** directory.

 Compile the library